 - The kitchen drawer is my friend, but bias tape is my bestie: The other part of the dress making process that gave me palpitations was the neckline… I was going to make my own bias tape but ended up buying some instead.
 What a lifesaver.
 It was so easy and so quick!
 The finish was beautiful and effortless.
 Just what the doctor ordered.

-- Who ate all the pies?
+- Fitting to my mannequin?
 I’m not the same size as my mannequin: I knew this would be inevitable as the mannequin is 10-12 and I’m a size 10.
 Unfortunately, I had fitted the dress to my waist quite early on in the sewing process which meant that it no longer fitted my dummy, no matter how much I tried to wiggle it over her bust and bum.
 Gah.
 I was relying on using it for hemming the skirt.
 Oh well, back to laying it out on the floor then…

 In the end, it was a worthwhile experience.
 I definitely learnt a lot about sewing and a lot about myself (mainly my stubbornness to do things on my own despite all the mistakes I end up making).
 And the dress turned out…wearable!
 The sleeve on the left isn’t inserted properly and the zip is a tad wonky and doesn’t match up perfectly with the seam of the skirt.
 And I’m constantly having to explain to that I haven’t worn my dress inside out, the zipper is meant to be exposed: it’s fashion darling.